William3Johnson/handbook.status.im/src/perks/coworking-allowance.md

 >😃 An example of a claimable expense: EUR 200 for co-working space + EUR 50 on drinks consumed at the co-working space;
 or
-EUR 50 consumed on drinks at a space used for working outside your home office.
+EUR 50 consumed on drinks at a space **used for working** outside your home office.

->😡 An example of a non-claimable expense: EUR 0-250 consumed on drinks at a space that you don't use for work outside your home office.
+>😡 An example of a non-claimable expense: EUR 0-250 consumed on drinks at a space when you are not contributing to the Status project.

 Please keep the invoices/receipts and submit your costs through Expensify as per the [expense reimbursement guidelines](/src/finance/expense-reimbursement.md), specifying Coworking as the Category detailing the expense in the comments field of your expense line item.